Comparisons11 min read

 Core Features: Project & Task Management

-Winner: Asana, decisively, for serious project management.
+Winner: Asana, hands down, for serious project work.

 Documentation & Knowledge Management

-Winner: Notion, by a mile.
+Winner: Notion, by a lot.

 Integrations

-Winner: Asana, especially for enterprise environments.
+Winner: Asana, especially in enterprise settings.

 Pricing & Value